Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-25-where-we-stand.md

 "Yes, tech sergeant."
 Blaczynski smiled behind his mask.
 "I’m good to fly, right?"

-"Good to fall." she corrected him. *"And,* you get to listen to music this time."
+"Good to fall." she corrected him. "*And,* you get to listen to music this time."

 "Fuckin’ sweet!"
 The team boxed fists, gave each other ringing clouts on the helmet, performed final equipment checks and piled into the shuttle.